-Activities for 2010-2011
+Activities for 2011-2012

-- Continue to observe and restructure quality control procedures at each CID program. - Take advantage of the Education Bureau's resources in Website architecture and design to improve the CID Website and use it as an intricate sales tool. - Visit each facility, assess each program and develop a business plan for each program and a comprehensive business plan for CID. - Continue to work with State Purchasing to maximize our visibility in the state entity sales market. - Partner with the Education Bureau to provide certificate programs for inmate training while they work in each CID's programs. - Continue to identify and implement new programs that provide inmate jobs and post incarceration employment opportunities. - Continue to work with Taxation and Revenue to ensure the successful return of the license plate manufacturing program back PNM.
+- Continue to observe and restructure quality control procedures at each CID program. - Take advantage of NMCD'S resources in Website architecture and design to improve the CID Website and use it as an intricate sales tool. - Visit each facility, assess each program and develop a business plan for each program and a comprehensive business plan for CID. - Continue to work with State Purchasing to maximize our visibility in the state entity sales market. - Partner with the Education Bureau to provide certificate programs for inmate training while they work in each CID's programs. - Continue to identify and implement new programs that provide inmate jobs and post incarceration employment opportunities.